monodot/self-service-labs/README.md

 **Uses:** Terraform, Google Cloud.

-## Prototype: Deploy two separate labs using standard Terraform
+## Prototype 1: Deploy two separate labs using standard Terraform

 This runs the provisioner locally (i.e. not in a container) and uses the `simple-workshop` lab type.